2026 VESTRY ELECTION

 Every March, members of Redeemer elect new members to the Vestry—our parish's governing body.
-This year we are electing two new Vestry members.
-Any member in good standing can be nominated to serve on the vestry.
+This year Caleb Boyer and Jennifer Killmer have been elected as our new Vestry members.

 Caleb Boyer